Pharmaceutical Waste Disposal

 Pharmaceuticals include, but are not limited to, prescription and over-the-counter medications, veterinary medications and nutritional supplements.

 How can you properly dispose of Pharmaceutical Waste?

-The Monroe County ecopark accepts unwanted medications during its Special Collections.
+The Monroe County ecopark accepts unwanted medications during all hours of operation.
 Monroe County also holds collections three times per year at selected Wegmans pharmacies.
 Call (585) 753-7600 (Option #3) or click here for available drop off dates and locations.
 Here is a list of law enforcement agencies within Monroe County collecting pharmaceutical waste during certain regular times:

 - Brighton Police Department (2300 Elmwood Ave.
 14618) - Daily collections (M-F) 8 a.m. to 6 p.m. (excluding holidays)